For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 I will continue to use the Personal Capital analytics to help me make any future decisions.
 I love their analytics tools and feel that they are a valuable resource for beginner to semi-experienced investors.

 Please keep in mind that I’m not a financial planner.
 I’m just an ordinary person who likes to read and do research.
-Take the time to research this product before blindly signing up.
+Take the time to research this product before signing up for their paid services.

 There are many other online brokerage companies who offer similar services for similar or potentially even lower rates.